SaraPerezSoler/SOCIO/index.md

 First you must to selecte a Project (_/setproject_) to a chat or make a new project (_/newproject_).
 Then you can write your sentences to create the model.
 In case you are in a group, the bot only can read mesages with a command, so you have the talk command (_/talk_) to talk with Socio.

+You also have:

+- _/projects_: send you a photo with a list of all projects.
+- _/get_: send you a file with the model in ecore format.
+- _/history_: show you a picture with the project history
+- _/undo_: undo the last message
+- _/redo_: redo the last undo
+- _/show_: show you the project state in that moment.
+- _/validate_: validate the model, and send you a return messages.

 ## How it works on Twitter

 ## Examples of Senteces